HL7/fhir-ipa/input/pagecontent/conformance.md

 Note that the conformance verbs - SHALL, SHOULD, MAY - used in this guide are defined by the [FHIR Conformance Rules](http://hl7.org/fhir/conformance-rules.html).

 This page defines how CapabilityStatements are used and the expectations for mandatory and must support elements.
-A system SHALL support the resources as profiled by IPA to represent clinical information (Profile Support) and the RESTful interactions defined for it (Profile Support + Interaction Support).
+A system SHALL support the resources as profiled by IPA to represent clinical information (Profile Support) and the RESTful interactions defined for it (Interaction Support).

 See: [the RESTful FHIR API](http://hl7.org/fhir/R4/http.html)